Hook echo

 Classic-style hook echo of the F5 1999 Bridge Creek-Moore tornado.

+A hook echo present on a radar image of the May 22, 2011 Joplin EF5 tornado.
+The signature, along with a debris ball, is present on the bottom-left portion of the supercell that produced the tornado.
+Note the precipitation filled hook region, indicating a high precipitation (HP) storm mode.

 A hook echo is a pendant or hook-shaped weather radar signature as part of some supercell thunderstorms.
 It is found in the lower portions of a storm as air and precipitation flow into a mesocyclone, resulting in a curved feature of reflectivity.
 The echo is produced by rain, hail, or debris being wrapped around the supercell.
 It is one of the classic hallmarks of tornado-producing supercells.
 The National Weather Service may consider the presence of a hook echo coinciding with a tornado vortex signature as sufficient to justify issuing a tornado warning.